 We have all heard about seemingly healthy people who suddenly have a major heart attack or get diagnosed with a stage four cancer.
 These stories are common, and are the reason doctors screen for a number of medical conditions including heart disease and certain types of cancer.

 Many potentially fatal diseases lack symptoms, at least initially.
-Others have such vague symptoms, such as a headache, diarrhea or fatigue, that it is easy to mistake them for something else, such as the cold or flu or food poisoning.
+Others have such vague symptoms, such as a headache, diarrhea or fatigue, that it is easy to mistake them for something else, such as a cold or the flu or food poisoning.

 Screening aims to identify diseases at an early stage, when they are most treatable.
 Conditions such as high blood pressure, high cholesterol and diabetes can easily go unnoticed for many years; all the while irreversible damage is being done.
 Screening is also recommended for detecting certain types of cancer, such as those of the breast, bowel, cervix and lung.

 2. Allowing A Medical Condition Time To Worsen

 So you've noticed a pimple-like sore on your chest that starts to bleed even after the slightest scratch.
-Or perhaps you now go to the toilet every few hours when you always went like clockwork once-a-day.
+Or perhaps you now go to the toilet every few hours when you always went like clockwork, once-a-day.
 Maybe you get short of breath climbing a few stairs, have a sore throat that just won't get better, or feel an indigestion-like pain in your chest every now and then.

-While the “wait and see approach” may seem like a good idea; and in some cases, is a good idea; knowing when to call it quits and visit the doctor instead is vital.
+While the “wait and see approach” may seem like a good idea; and in some cases, it is a good idea; knowing when a visit to a doctor is warranted is vital.
 Blemishes that haven't showed any signs of clearing in a week need to be checked.
-All changes in bowel habits that persist or require frequent bathroom excursions need reasonably immediate further investigation.
-Unexplained chest pain could signal a narrowing of the arteries, shortness of breath a problem with the heart or lungs and severe sore throats may develop into rheumatic fever.
+All changes in bowel habits that persist or require frequent bathroom excursions need further investigation.
+Unexplained chest pain could signal a narrowing of the arteries, shortness of breath a problem with the heart or lungs, and severe sore throats may develop into rheumatic fever.